vvorobjov/nrp-documentation/src/tutorials/nest_desktop/index.rst

        :align: center
        :width: 100%

-5. Download the NEST Desktop project :download:`configuration file <nest-desktop-project.json>` and import it into NEST Desktop
+5. Download the NEST Desktop project :download:`configuration file <nest-desktop-project.json>` and import it into NEST Desktop.

+6. Ensure that both NEST Desktop and the NRP simulation configuration file use port **52425** for the NEST server connection and port **52056** for the Insite connection.
+NEST Desktop will verify the availability of these ports.

+    .. thumbnail:: nest-desktop-4-1.png
+       :align: center
+       :width: 100%

 6. Optionally, modify the neural network configuration.
 Ensure that any modifications are compatible with the experiment settings in NRP.
 When ready, select all stages except **Simulate** and press the **PREPARE** button to configure the NEST neurons.
 The NEST Desktop will become ready to receive spikes signals.